Terms of Business

 18.7 We will not be liable to you for any losses arising out of our statutory reporting obligations under the Act.
 The limitation of our liability to you under this paragraph will only apply if we have acted (in terms of such reporting obligations) in accordance with the requirements of the Act and any anti-money laundering guidance published from time to time by the Law Society.

 18.8 Data Protection in Respect of Money Laundering Checks – We may receive personal data from you for the purposes of our money laundering checks, such as a copy of your passport.
 These will be processed only for the purposes of preventing money laundering and terrorist financing, or as otherwise permitted by law or with your express consent.
 You consent to us retaining such data for longer than the five-year statutory period, unless you tell us otherwise.

 19. Quality Standards

-In order to secure accreditation to, and to maintain our quality standards such as Lexcel, Legal Aid Franchise and IIP, we need to allow external auditors to inspect certain files.
+In order to secure accreditation to, and to maintain our quality standards such as Lexcel, Legal Aid Franchise, we need to allow external auditors to inspect certain files.
 This could mean that your file is selected for checking, in which case we would need your consent for inspection to occur.
 All inspections are, of course, conducted in confidence.
 If you prefer to withhold consent, work on your file will not be affected in any way.
 We will also assume, unless you indicate otherwise, that consent on this occasion will extend to all future matters which we conduct on your behalf.
 Please do not hesitate to contact us if we can explain this matter further.
 Please ensure to complete the Authorities section at the end of this document.

 20. Our Commitment to you